-I rode across long stretches of gravel road and noticed that the general conditions of the roads were getting worse.
-The ruts and corrugations were higher, the crevices were bigger and deeper and there was an increasing number of sandpits and potholes.
+I rode across long stretches of gravel road and noticed that the general conditions of the road was getting worse.
+The ruts and corrugations were higher, the crevices were bigger and deeper and there was an increasing number of deep sandpits and potholes.
 Often the road had been washed away leaving an uneven rocky surface that bore no resemblance to a road.
 The road would descend down steep ramps, across dry sandy river wadis, or streams and then rise up again.

-I refueled at an isolated and very welcome petrol station, and while I was filling up and drinking water I noticed a South African registered Volvo SUV with a family pull up, refill, and roar off back into the desert.
+I refueled at an isolated and very welcome petrol station, and while I was filling up and drinking water I noticed a South African registered Volvo SUV with a family pull up, its occupants filling the quiet of the desert with a cacophony of family sounds, refill, and then roar off back into the desert.
 A little while later, and in less of a rush, I left the petrol station and after about 10 minutes I came across the same family standing by the side of the road.

-They had called the automobile rescue services already and were waiting for a tow.
-I asked if they needed me to go back to the petrol station and get help and they said they may have to wait for a while and could I go back and alert the petrol station attendant and bring back some drinks, which I did.
+They had called the automobile rescue services already and were waiting for a tow and a rescue.
+I asked if they needed me to go back to the petrol station and get help and they said they may have to wait for a while and could I go back and alert the petrol station attendant and bring back some cold drinks, which I did.
 Back at the petrol station the attendant already knew about the crash, and said this wasn’t an uncommon occurrence.